seamplex/feenox/README.markdown

 rely on the finite element method, but on general mathematical models and even on the finite volumes method.
 That is why we say it is a finite-element(ish) tool.

+In other words, FeenoX is a computational tool to solve

+-   dynamical systems written as sets of ODEs/DAEs, or
+-   steady or quasi-static thermo-mechanical problems, or
+-   steady or transient heat conduction problems, or
+-   modal analysis problems, or
+-   neutron diffusion or transport problems, or
+-   community-contributed problems

+in such a way that the input is a near-English text file that defines the problem to be solved.

 One of the main features of this allegedly particular design basis is that **simple problems ought to have simple inputs** (*rule of